zaiisao/Documentation/en/Audio Broadcast/join_live_ios.md

 In the `joinChannelByToken` method:

 - Pass a token that identifies the role and privilege of the user.
-Set the token as null for low-security requirements.
-We recommend using a token in the production environment.
-A token is generated at the server of the application.
+A token is generated at the server of the app.
 For how to generate a token, see [Security Keys](../../en/Audio%20Broadcast/token.md).

+	> When creating a project at [Dashboard](https://dashboard.agora.io/), You can generate a Temp Token.
+A Temp Token can be used at the testing stage.
+For the production environment, we recommend using a Token generated at your server.
 - Pass a channel ID that identifies the channel.
 Users with the same channel ID enter into the same channel.
 - Pass a uid that identifies the user.
 Each user in a channel requires a unique uid.
 If you want to join the same channel on different devices, ensure that different uids are used for each device.